cstubben/pmcXML/README.md

 The `findTags` function extracts tags and expands ranges using the pmcText or pmcTable output or directly from the XML file.
-The resulting data.frame includes the PMC id, section, locus tag, flag indicating if tags was indirectly cited within a range, and the citation (sentence or collapsed row).
+The resulting data.frame includes the PMC id, section, locus tag, flag indicating if tags were indirectly cited within a range, and the citation (sentence or collapsed row).

 	x <- findTags(x1, bplocus, prefix = "BPS[SL]" , suffix= "[abc]")